2026/27 Season

 Application Process

-3. Application acknowledged by the league:
+- Application acknowledged by the league:

-a.
-Application provisionally successful accompanied by invoice of £100 non-refundable deposit per team (to be paid within 14 days).
+- Application provisionally successful accompanied by invoice of £100 non-refundable deposit per team (to be paid within 14 days).

-b.
-Application unsuccessful.
+- Application unsuccessful.

-4. Applications close 5pm on Friday 2nd May.
+4. Applications close 5pm on Friday 1st May.

-6. More Detailed information submitted and received by the league (team names, key club contacts etc. – we will prompt and support clubs through this).
+6. More detailed information submitted and received by the league (team names, key club contacts etc. – we will prompt and support clubs through this).

 8. Team provisionally placed in a division.